Lumi vs accessiBe

 “Is a widget/overlay the same as fixing my Shopify store?”

 Not usually.
 An overlay runs in the browser and can be removed without leaving permanent source changes.
-(Source) Native remediation fixes the underlying content/code so it stays fixed.
+(Source) Source-level catalog updates improve the underlying product data instead of depending only on a browser layer.

 “Will accessiBe slow down my site?”